Foster-Miller TALON

-The Foster-Miller TALON remotely operated vehicle is a small, tracked military robot designed for missions ranging from reconnaissance to combat.
-It is made by the American robotics company Qinetiq-NA, a subsidiary of Qinetiq.
+The Foster-Miller TALON is a remotely operated, tracked military robot designed for missions ranging from reconnaissance to combat.
+It is made by the American robotics company QinetiQ-NA, a subsidiary of QinetiQ.

 Overview

 Foster-Miller claims the TALON is one of the fastest robots in production, one that can travel through sand, water, and snow, as well as climb stairs.
 The TALON transmits in color, black and white, infrared, and/or night vision to its operator who may be up to about 3937 ft away.
 It can run off lithium-ion batteries for a maximum of seven days on standby before needing to recharge.
 It has an 8.5-hour battery life at normal operating speeds, two standard lead batteries providing two hours each, and one optional lithium ion providing an additional 4.57 hours.
 It can withstand repeated decontamination, allowing it to work for extended periods of time in contaminated areas.
 It was used at Ground Zero after the September 11 attacks, working for 45 days under contaminated conditions without electronic failure.
 This led to the further development of the HAZMAT TALON.

-It weighs less than 100 lb, or 60 lb for the Reconnaissance version.
+It weighs less than 100 lb, or 60 lb for the reconnaissance version.
 Its cargo bay can accommodate a variety of sensor payloads.
-The robot is controlled through a two-way radio or fibre-optic link from a portable or wearable Operator Control Unit (OCU) that provides continuous data and video feedback for precise vehicle positioning.
+The robot is controlled through a two-way radio or fiber-optic link from a portable or wearable Operator Control Unit (OCU) that provides continuous data and video feedback for precise vehicle positioning.

 Regular (IED/EOD) TALON: Carries sensors and a robotic manipulator, which are used by the U.S. military for explosive ordnance disposal and disarming improvised explosive devices.

-Special Operations TALON (SOTALON): Does not have the robotic arm manipulator but carries day/night colour cameras and listening devices; lighter due to the absence of the arm, for reconnaissance missions.
+Special Operations TALON (SOTALON): Does not have the robotic arm manipulator but carries day/night color cameras and listening devices; lighter due to the absence of the arm, for reconnaissance missions.

 SWORDS TALON: For small arms combat and guard roles.
 Evaluated in December 2003 in Kuwait prior to deployment in Iraq.

 HAZMAT TALON: Uses chemical, gas, temperature, and radiation sensors that are displayed in real-time to the user on a hand-held display unit.
 It is now being evaluated by the US Armament Research Development and Engineering Centre (ARDEC).

+C-TALON is an unmanned robot designed to be used in both land and water environments.
+It is specifically designed for turbulent water environments, coastal waters, and limited access harbors.
+It has high-resolution imaging sonar, among other key features.

 The robot costs approximately $6,000,000 in its standard form.
 Foster-Miller was subsequently bought out by QinetiQ, a United Kingdom military developer.